dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 ---

 **TL;DR:** Vuejs is a progressive JavaScript framework for building user interfaces on the web.
-It was launched shortly after ReactJS and over time, lots of developers started adopting it in their daily work. in fact, with the launch of Vuejs 2.0, the adoption and usage worldwide skyrocketed.
+It was launched shortly after ReactJS and over time, lots of developers started adopting it in their daily work.
+In fact, with the launch of Vuejs 2.0, the adoption and usage worldwide skyrocketed.
 Currently, Vuejs has over 49,000 stars on [Github](https://github.com/vuejs/vue).
 In this tutorial, I'll show you how easy it is to build a web application with Vuejs 2 and add authentication to it.
 Check out the [repo](https://github.com/auth0-blog/vuejs2-authentication-tutorial) to get the code.

 ---

-**Vuejs** was developed by [Evan You](https://twitter.com/youyuxi), an ex-Google software engineer.
+[**Vuejs**](https://vuejs.org/) was developed by [Evan You](https://twitter.com/youyuxi), an ex-Google software engineer.
 Just before launching Vuejs 2.0, he started to work on Vue.js full time and as a result, Vue.js 2 is now  significantly lighter, smaller in size and faster.
 Currently, many popular products use **Vuejs** to build their user interfaces.
 Such platforms include *Laravel Spark*, *Grammarly*, *Statamic*, *Laracasts* and more.
 There is a comprehensive list of [projects using Vuejs on Github](https://github.com/vuejs/awesome-vue#projects-using-vuejs).
 Vuejs 2's [documentation](https://vuejs.org/v2/guide/) is very detailed, and there is a vibrant community of users.

 ## Vuejs 2, Angular 2 and React